The story of Tree House, from 1971 to the present

 In 2011, Tree House identified an issue with finding new “territories” for feral cats who could not return to their original environments for a variety of reasons.
 Tree House created the Cats at Work program, placing these previously unwanted cats into Chicago-area homes and businesses with the intent of environmental rat abatement.

 By 2014, it was becoming clear that the 1212 Carmen location had served its purpose, and Tree House began fundraising for a new building.
 Thanks to the generosity of Cathy Crown and our community of supporters, Tree House was able to build a cutting edge animal shelter with numerous cat colonies that include natural daylight and outdoor catios, a veterinary clinic, a cat café that houses FeLV+ kitties, and lots of environmentally-friendly aspects that make the shelter as green as it is furry.
 The cats moved in in 2017 and that is where the organization is today at 7225 N. Western Avenue.

 Through all of this, Tree House has remained a magical place that inspires awe in cat lovers around the world.
 It is obvious that Tree House was built with the love, hard work, and dedication of caring people, and is part of what makes Tree House so special.
-After more than 28,000 cats and almost fifty years, Tree House is ready to take on new challenges and save many, many more lives.
+After more than 28,000 cats and more than 50 years, Tree House is ready to take on new challenges and save many, many more lives.